-Thermoforming Glossary Terms, a handy suggestion to help convey the thermoforming terms you’ll come across in our website and articles.
+Thermoforming Glossary Terms, a handy suggestion to help convey the thermoforming terms you’ll come across on Maryland Thermoform website and articles.
 All of the definitions on this page are an internal anchor that link to themselves, thus if you wanted to link at the Clamshell Packaging definition on this page you would scroll down to PageRank and click on it.
-Then in the address bar you would see http://mdthermo.com/glossary-of-thermoforming-terms#Clamshell-Packaging which links directly to that definition.
+Then in the address bar, you would see http://mdthermo.com/glossary-of-thermoforming-terms#Clamshell-Packaging which links directly to that definition.

-Blister Pack: A term for several of kinds of pre developed plastic product packaging made use of for durable goods, meals, and for pharmaceuticals.
+A term for several of kinds of pre-developed plastic product packaging made use of for durable goods, meals, and for pharmaceuticals.
 The main element of a blister pack is a cavity or pocket made from a formable web, often a thermoformed plastic.
-This generally has a support of paperboard or a lidding seal of light weight aluminum foil or plastic.
+This generally has a support of paperboard or a lidding seal of lightweight aluminum foil or plastic.
 A sore that folds up into itself is typically called a clamshell.
 Blister packs serve for securing the products against the exterior elements such as moisture and contamination for extensive time frames.
-Opaque blister packs additionally secure delicate products against sun light.
+Opaque blister packs additionally secure delicate products against sunlight.

 Custom Thermoforming: is a process where plastic sheet is heated and shaped to a custom designed mold using vacuum and pressure assistance.
 Thereafter, the process of custom thermoforming involves the molded plastic parts being cut, trimmed and assembled into packaging designed specifically for your needs.

 Electronic Packaging: A major discipline within the field of electronic engineering, and includes a wide variety of technologies.
 It refers to enclosures and protective features built into the product itself, and not to shipping containers.
 It applies both to end products and to components.